 Freedom studied astrology through various ACVA teachers until meeting Sanjay Rath in 2001.
 He has lived for extended periods in India studying with Pandit Sanjay Rath in Delhi, Bhubaneshwar and Puri.
 He has also spent extensive time in Varanasi and in the Kamoan Himalayas and retreats with the Devaguru Brihaspati Center.

-classes are a combination of the practical and spiritual applications of Jyotisha.
+Science of Light classes are a combination of the practical and spiritual applications of Jyotisha.
 Freedom shares the teachings he has received from his time studying and traveling with Paramguru Sanjay Rath and the Shri Achyutananda (Panchasakha) tradition.